nuclio/nuclio/docs/setup/k8s/running-in-production-k8s.md

         ./hack/k8s/helm/nuclio/
     ```

-  See [the helm chart's values file](/hack/k8s/helm/nuclio/values.yaml) for a full list of configurable parameters
+<a id="multi-tenancy"></a>

-## Multi Tenancy
+## Multi-Tenancy

-Implementation of multi-tenancy can be done in many different forms and to various degrees.
-Our experience have led us to adopt the k8s approach of tenant isolation using namespaces.
+Implementation of multi-tenancy can be done in many different ways and to various degrees.
+The experience of the Nuclio team has lead to the adoption of the Kubernetes approach of tenant isolation using namespaces.
+Note:

-- To achieve tenant separation for various nuclio projects and functions, and to avoid cross-tenant contamination and resource races, we have opted to deploy in each namespace a fully functioning Nuclio deployment, and configure Nuclio's controller to be namespaced.
+- To achieve tenant separation for various Nuclio projects and functions, and to avoid cross-tenant contamination and resource races, a fully functioning Nuclio deployment is used in each namespace and the Nuclio controller is configured to be namespaced.
-  This means the controller will handle Nuclio resources (functions, function-events, projects) only within its own namespace.
-This is supported via `Values.controller.namespace` in the helm chart values.
+  This means that the controller handles Nuclio resources (functions, function events, and projects) only within its own namespace.
+  This is supported by using the `controller.namespace` [Helm values](/hack/k8s/helm/nuclio/values.yaml) configuration.
-- To provide ample separation on the docker image level, we highly recommend that the Nuclio deployments of various tenants will not share docker registries, or will not share a tenant, if a multi-tenant registry is used (like `docker.io` or `quay.io`)
+- To provide ample separation at the level of the container registry, it's highly recommended that the Nuclio deployments of multiple tenants either don't share container registries, or that they don't share a tenant when using a multi-tenant registry (such as `docker.io` or `quay.io`).

-## Version freezing
+<a id="version-freezing"></a>
+## Freezing a qualified version

-- Working in production, you need reproducibility and consistency.
-This means you will not be working with latest stable version, but qualify a specific version and freeze it in your Nuclio configuration ([helm chart values file](/hack/k8s/helm/nuclio/values.yaml)).
+When working in production, you need reproducibility and consistency.
+It's therefore recommended that you don't use the latest stable version, but rather qualify a specific Nuclio version and "freeze" it in your configuration.
-  Stick with this version until you qualify a newer one to work with your system.
-Since we adhere to backwards compatibility standards between patch versions, and even minor version bumps usually do not break major functionality, the process of qualifying a newer nuclio version should hopefully be short and easy.
+Stick with this version until you qualify a newer version for your system.
+Because Nuclio adheres to backwards-compatibility standards between patch versions, and even minor version updates don't typically break major functionality, the process of qualifying a newer Nuclio version should generally be short and easy.

-  To version freeze via helm values, set all of the `*.image.repository` and `*.image.tag` configuration keys to the image names and tags which represenr your chosen version's images and are available to your k8s deployment (in case of an [air-gapped installation](#air-gapped-dark-site-operation)).
+To use Helm to freeze a specific Nuclio version, set all of the `*.image.repository` and `*.image.tag` [Helm values](/hack/k8s/helm/nuclio/values.yaml) to the names and tags that represent the images for your chosen version.

-## Air gapped (dark site) operation
+Note the configured images must be accessible to your Kubernetes deployment (which is especially relevant for [air-gapped deployments](#air-gapped-deployment)).

+<a id="air-gapped-deployment"></a>
+## Air-gapped deployment

-We have received various questions about running Nuclio in air gapped environments.
-Nuclio is fully air-gap compatible, and supports the appropriate configuration to avoid any outside access.
+Nuclio is fully compatible with execution in air-gapped environments ("dark sites"), and supports the appropriate configuration to avoid any outside access.
-These guidelines refer to more advanced use cases and they assume the surrounding work (read: devops) can be done by the targeted user.
+The following guidelines refer to more advanced use cases and are based on the assumption that you can handle the related DevOps tasks.
-We know these things can get a bit tricky.
-If you want access to a fully-managed, air-gap-friendly, batteries-included, Nuclio deployment, packaged with **Lots** of other goodies - do check out the enterprise grade [Iguazio Data science PaaS](https://www.iguazio.com/platform/)!
+Note that such implementations can get a bit tricky; to access a fully-managed, air-gap friendly, "batteries-included", Nuclio deployment, which also offers plenty of other tools and features, check out the enterprise-grade [Iguazio Data Science Platform](https://www.iguazio.com/platform/).

-That being said, here are a few guidelines to get you on your way:
+If you select to handle the implementation yourself, follow these guidelines; the referenced configurations are all [Helm values](/hack/k8s/helm/nuclio/values.yaml):

+- Set `*.image.repository` and `*.image.tag` to [freeze a qualified version](#version-freezing), and ensure that the configured images are accessible to the Kubernetes deployment.
-- Most definitely [version freeze](#version-freezing).
-Also, set `*.image.pullPolicy` to `Never` or `IfNotPresent` to make sure k8s won't try to access the web to fetch images at any point in time.
+- Set `*.image.pullPolicy` to `Never` or to `IfNotPresent` to ensure that Kubernetes doesn't try to fetch the images from the web.
-- Set `Values.offline=true` in the helm values, to put nuclio in "offline" mode.
-Set `dashboard.baseImagePullPolicy=Never`.
+- Set `offline` to `true` to put Nuclio in "offline" mode.
+- Set `dashboard.baseImagePullPolicy` to `Never`.
-- Needless to say, in this scenario, you will have to configure nuclio with `registry.pushPullUrl` which is reachable from your system.
+- Set `registry.pushPullUrl` to a registry URL that's reachable from your system.
-- The processor and onbuild images will also have to be accessible to the dashboard in your environment, as they are required for the building process - (by `docker build`, or [kaniko](#using-kaniko-as-an-image-builder)).
+- <a id="air-gapped-envir-processor-n-onbuild-images"></a>Ensure that the processor and "onbuild" images are accessible to the dashboard in your environment, as they're required for the build process (either by `docker build` or [Kaniko](#using-kaniko-as-an-image-builder)).
-  This can be tricky as you have to either make those images available to the k8s docker daemon or pull-able from a reachable registry, where they should be preloaded.
-Use `Values.registy.defaultBaseRegistryURL` to point nuclio at searching in your registry for those images, rather then at the default location of `quay.io/nuclio`.
-  To save some work on setting up a registry and preloading the onbuild images to it (or as a reference to what it should include) - take a look at the [prebaked-registry](https://github.com/nuclio/prebaked-registry).
-- For the Nuclio templates library to be available to you, you'll have to package that yourself, and have it served locally, somewhere within reach of your system.
-To point Nuclio to it, set `Values.dashboard.templatesArchiveAddress` to where you serve the templates.
+  You can achieve this using either of the following methods:

+  - Make the images available to the Kubernetes Docker daemon.
+  - Preload the images to a registry that's accessible to your system, to allow pulling the images from the registry.
+    When using this method, set `registy.defaultBaseRegistryURL` to the URL of an accessible local registry that contains the preloaded images (thus overriding the default location of `quay.io/nuclio`, which isn't accessible in air-gapped environments).
+    <br/><br/>
+    > **Note:** To save yourself some work, you can use the [prebaked Nuclio registry](https://github.com/nuclio/prebaked-registry), either as-is or as a reference for creating your own local registry with preloaded images.

+- To use the Nuclio templates library (optional), package the templates into an archive; serve the templates archive via a local server whose address is accessible to your system; and set `dashboard.templatesArchiveAddress` to the address of this local server.

+<a id="kaniko-image-builder"></a>
 ## Using Kaniko as an image builder

-When dealing with production deployments, bind-mounting the docker socket into Nuclio dashboard's pod is a bit of a no-no. Having access to the host machine's docker daemon by the Nuclio dashboard is akin to giving it root access to the machine.
+When dealing with production deployments, you should avoid bind-mounting the Docker socket to the service pod of the Nuclio dashboard; doing so would allow the dashboard access to the host machine's Docker daemon, which is akin to giving it root access to your machine.
 This is understandably a concern for real production use cases.
-Ideally, no pod should access the docker daemon directly, but since Nuclio is a docker based serverless framework, it needs the ability to build [OCI images](https://github.com/opencontainers/image-spec) at run time.
+Ideally, no pod should access the Docker daemon directly, but because Nuclio is a container-based serverless framework, it needs the ability to build [OCI images](https://github.com/opencontainers/image-spec) at run time.
-While there are several alternatives to bind-mounting the docker socket, we have opted to integrate [Kaniko](https://github.com/GoogleContainerTools/kaniko) as a production-ready alternative to build OCI images in a secured way in latest versions.
+While there are several alternatives to bind-mounting the Docker socket, the selected Nuclio solution, starting with Nuclio version 1.3.15, is to integrate [Kaniko](https://github.com/GoogleContainerTools/kaniko) as a production-ready method of building OCI images in a secured way.
-It is well maintained, stable, easy to use, and provides an ample set of features.
+Kaniko is well maintained, stable, easy to use, and provides an extensive set of features.
-Kaniko is available to use as of version 1.3.15 of Nuclio, currently only on k8s.
+Nuclio currently supports Kaniko only on Kubernetes.

-To deploy nuclio and direct it to use the Kaniko engine to build images, apply the appropriate helm values as such:
+To deploy Nuclio and direct it to use the Kaniko engine to build images, use the following [Helm values](/hack/k8s/helm/nuclio/values.yaml) parameters; replace the `<...>` placeholders with your specific values:

 ```sh
 helm install \